 The flowers are showy, usually pink or purplish but also white or tan, and up to 2 inches (5 cm) in diameter.
 They appear in summer.
 Fruits are green, yellowish, or reddish-green when ripe, vary in size and shape, and contain many black seeds.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 As with many cacti, Pereskias can be almost ignored and still flourish.
-One of the major advantages that succulents pose as houseplants is their ease, and overwatering or overfeeding them is a bigger danger than neglecting them because it can damage their roots.
-If you repot them, remember to leave them alone for a brief period so as to avoid overstressing them, and make sure to keep an eye out for common houseplant pests.
-Many of these cacti can't really be grown as houseplants anyway due to their shrubby growth habit, and others are very rare, but when you do find out Pereskias can be good in cultivation…. – See more at: How to Grow and Care for Pereskia.
+One of the major advantages these plants pose as houseplants is their ease, and overwatering or overfeeding them is a bigger danger than neglecting them because it can damage their roots.
+If you repot them, remember to leave them alone for a brief period to avoid overstressing them, and ensure to keep an eye out for common houseplant pests.
+Many of these cacti can't be grown as houseplants anyway due to their shrubby growth habit, and others are very rare, but when you find out, Pereskias can be good in cultivation.

 They like dry conditions and don't need to be repotted often, but it is still a good idea to refresh their soil by occasionally repotting.
 Be careful when repotting any cactus so as not to get hurt by its sharp spines; lift the plant from its mix, and replace it in a new container before backfilling it with soil.
 Do not water for a few weeks after repotting.

 See more at How to Grow and Care for Pereskia.